The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 4. Performing Stage of Tuckman’s Theory: (Synergy)

 Performing is the fourth stage of Tuckman’s 5 Stages of Group Development theory.
 Members become fully engaged and eager to work at this stage.
 Members adjust and adapt to the situation and also start solving critical problems.
 Group identity, loyalty, and morale are generally high in this stage.
 However, disagreements occur, but members usually resolve them intelligently and amicably.
-Finally, Interaction patterns reflect virtually no tension; the members are cheerful, loud, boisterous, laughing and verbally backslapping each other”.
+Finally, Interaction patterns reflect virtually no tension; the members are cheerful, loud, boisterous, laughing, and verbally backslapping each other”.
+The group members are motivated to work together as family members.

 Group Develops in the Performing Stage: